-Vajrasattva is a manifestation of one aspect of the Trikaya called Sambhogakaya.
+A Vajrasattva statue is a manifestation of one aspect of the Trikaya called Sambhogakaya.
 Therefore, the true nature of Vajrasattva might be difficult to conceptualize at first because of this esoteric description.
-If you could visualize a “body of bliss” or a “subtle body of limitless form” then you could see him.
+If you could visualize a “body of bliss” or a “subtle body of limitless form” then you could see the true form of a Vajrasattva statue.
 Perhaps this may look like a rainbow to an unenlightened sentient being?

 Furthermore, only Buddhas and high level bodhisattvas can take the form of Sambhogakaya.
 Again, try to picture a “body of bliss” or a “clear light manifestation”.